Walkie-talkies keep you in touch

 don't have to worry about overage charges, and -- most importantly --

-walkie-talkies (which are also called two-way radios) work
+walkie-talkies (which are also called two-way radios) work in remote areas

-outdoor enthusiasts often rely on walkie-talkies for this very reason.
+enthusiasts often rely on walkie-talkies for this very reason.

 Walkie-talkies also come in handy for families.

 Sending your kids out to play with a two-way radio makes it easy to check up on

 them or call them back in, and carrying a pair of radios can help family

 members keep track of each other when wandering through a mall.
 Many travelers

 use them to keep in touch with other members of their party on a cruise ship,